erikr/bootstrap/.github/ISSUE_TEMPLATE/question-or-idea.md

 ---
-name: Infrastructure
+name: Question or Idea
-about: New functionality or enhancements.
+about: "Question or Idea"
-title: ''
+title: 'Question or Idea'
-labels: "infrastructure 🏗"
+labels: "question ❓/ idea 💡"
 assignees: ''

 ---